BLUEBL0B/Secret-Sing-Box/Docs/README-EN.md

 ### Client setup:
 > [!IMPORTANT]
 > On some devices, "stack": "system" in tun interface settings in client configs might not work.
-In such cases, it is recommended to replace it with "gvisor" by using option 4 in sbmanager.
+In such cases, it is recommended to replace it with "gvisor" by using option 4 in the settings menu (see above).

 [Android and iOS](https://github.com/A-Zuro/Secret-Sing-Box/blob/main/Docs/Sing-Box-Android-iOS-en.md).
 The guide is given for Android, the app interface is different on iOS, but it has similar settings.